src-d/go-kallax/README.md

 `Transaction` can be used inside a transaction, but it does not open a new one, reuses the existing one.

+## Caveats

+* It is not possible to use slices or arrays of types that are not one of these types:
+  * Basic types (e.g. `[]string`, `[]int64`) (except for `rune`, `complex64` and `complex128`)
+  * Types that implement `sql.Scanner` and `driver.Valuer`
+  The reason why this is not possible is because kallax implements support for arrays of all basic Go types by hand and also for types implementing `sql.Scanner` and `driver.Valuer` (using reflection in this case), but without having a common interface to operate on them, arbitrary types can not be supported.
+  For example, consider the following type `type Foo string`, using `[]Foo` would not be supported.
+Know that this will fail during the scanning of rows and not in code-generation time for now.
+In the future, might be moved to a warning or an error during code generation.
+  Aliases of slice types are supported, though.
+If we have `type Strings []string`, using `Strings` would be supported, as a cast like this `([]string)(&slice)` it's supported and `[]string` is supported.
+* `time.Time` and `url.URL` need to be used as is.
+That is, you can not use a type `Foo` being `type Foo time.Time`. `time.Time` and `url.URL` are types that are treated in a special way, if you do that, it would be the same as saying `type Foo struct { ... }` and kallax would no longer be able to identify the correct type.

 ## Contributing

+### Reporting bugs

+Kallax is a code generation tool, so it obviously has not been tested with all possible types and cases.
+If you find a case where the code generation is broken, please report an issue providing a minimal snippet for us to be able to reproduce the issue and fix it.

 ### Suggesting features